 Currently: Qantas First Class is only available on their Airbus A380s, which they only own twelve of.
 Originally, the airline was supposed to order twenty A380s to extend their first class fleet, however, their CEO confirmed that the remaining eight won’t be joining the group.

 Upcoming: Instead of the additional A380s, Qantas is looking at the Boeing 777X and the Airbus A350-900ULR to join the batch after 2020.
 And, by October 2017, their Dreamliners (Boeing 787-9s) will make their debut, featuring a “very luxurious configuration“.
-However, the configuration details has yet to be revealed.
+However, the configuration details have yet to be revealed.

 (Photo credit: Emirates)